 For example, by just investing in the S&P 500 ETF, our portfolio will comprise close to 500 blue chip stocks covering about 80% of the market capitalisation in the U.S. Furthermore, this investment will be diversified to the IT (26%), healthcare (13%), consumer discretionary (12%), Financial (12%), communications (11%), industrials (9%), consumer staples (6%) and more.

 By investing in ETFs, we are taking the decision to pick stocks out of our hands.
 We are simply letting the index dictate which stocks we should be investing in.

 If we invest in a broad country index, again, like the S&P 500, we will essentially earn the market returns of the U.S. market.
 This way, we do not try to time the market or beat the market – we only want to earn the market returns over the long term.

 Another way we enjoy a passive approach to investing is that we do not have to monitor our investments so closely.
 This is because the index usually has a methodology for picking and removing constituent stocks.
 This means that once a stock does not fit into the methodology, it is automatically removed from the index, and by default the ETF.
 This is how a good index (and the ETFs tracking it) can last for a very long time, while individual stocks may not.

 Downsides Of Investing In ETFs

 Similarly, there are four main disadvantages to investing in ETFs.

 #1 ETFs Always Underperform The Index

-When we buy (or sell) an ETF, we have to pay brokerage fees.
+Also, when we buy (or sell) an ETF, we have to pay brokerage fees.
 When we hold an ETF, we have to pay management fees and other expenses.
-For these reasons, we will never earn the return that the index delivers, but we will earn a lower return that is close to it.
+For these reasons, we will never earn the return that the index actually delivers.
+However, we will still earn a return that is just slightly lower than it.